EvgeniyMukhamedjanov/liquid-ajax-cart/README.md

 </script>
 ```

+That's it!

-Once it is done, Liquid Ajax Cart will ajaxify product forms and update the `ajax-cart` section whenever a user submits a form or clicks `+` or `−` buttons in the `ajax-cart` section.
+Once Liquid Ajax Cart is loaded, it will ajaxify product forms and update the `ajax-cart` section whenever a user submits the forms or clicks `+`, `−` or `Remove` buttons in the `ajax-cart` section.

 ### Demo
 The [liquid-ajax-cart.myshopify.com](https://liquid-ajax-cart.myshopify.com/) development store demonstrates features of Liquid Ajax Cart.

 Password — `liquid-ajax-cart`

-The store uses "Minimal" theme from Shopify that doesn't have Ajax-cart related functionality out of the box, in order to show how to build that functionality from scratch.
+The store uses "Minimal" theme from Shopify that doesn't have AJAX-cart related functionality out of the box, in order to show how to build that functionality from scratch.

 The store's codebase lives in the main branch of this repository — folders `assets`, `config`, `layout`, `locales`, `sections`, `snippets` and `templates`.